How To Maintain Your Timber Sash Windows

 Experts in timber windows, Ventrolla have put together tips on how to maintain your original or replacement sash windows.
 Many of these jobs can be done yourself, but if you need an expert, their skilled craftsmen are on hand to help.

-Clean Your Sash Windows
+Cleaning Sash Windows

 Paint The Frames

-Check They’re Operating Smoothly
+Check Your Windows are Operating Smoothly

 Look Out For Rotten Timber